About the Solicitor

 M. Patricia Smith was confirmed by the Senate as the Solicitor of Labor on February 4, 2010, and assumed her duties on March 1, 2010.
 Prior to becoming the Solicitor of Labor, Ms. Smith was the New York State Commissioner of Labor since March 6, 2007.

-Before joining the Office of the Attorney General, Commissioner Smith worked for various Legal Services Organizations representing unemployment claimants, minimum wage workers, workers in federal job training programs and job seekers.
+Before joining the Office of the Attorney General, Solicitor Smith worked for various Legal Services Organizations representing unemployment claimants, minimum wage workers, workers in federal job training programs and job seekers.

-She graduated, cum laud from Trinity College in Washington, D.C. in 1974 and from New York University School of Law, with honors, in 1977.
+She graduated, cum laude from Trinity College in Washington, D.C. in 1974 and from New York University School of Law, with honors, in 1977.